CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 * **Data will be deleted after 90 days**: Any data stored within SD Connect or SD Desktop, including files, virtual desktops, and volumes, will be permanently removed after 90 days from the project's closure.
 This measure is in place to ensure the secure handling of your data, aligning with CSC's policies.

 !!!
-Note ""
+Note
-    Please note that all **content within the services will be permanently deleted 90 days** after the project is closed.
+    All **content within the services will be permanently deleted 90 days** after the project is closed.
 Once deleted, it cannot be restored or recovered.

-## Billing unit calculator

-<iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>